veox/lll-creation-patterns/contracts/USING.md

 [contracts-readme]: ../contracts/README.md

-The contracts described below have been deployed to the same addresses across multiple chains (ETH-mainnet/Ropsten/Rinkeby/Kovan), and have these addresses registered on mainnet ENS as `<contract-name>.veoxxoev.eth` for convenience.
+The contracts described below have been deployed to the same addresses across multiple chains (ETH-mainnet/Ropsten/Rinkeby/Kovan).

 The [`furiate`][furiate] script was used to do this; transaction data can be seen [here][schedule].

 [furiate]: https://gitlab.com/veox/furiate
 [schedule]: https://gitlab.com/veox/furiate/blob/d9eb4d2d75f3601a081bf8f830fd4cd12f8177ce/schedule.py

+Their addresses have been registered on mainnet ENS as `<contract-name>.veoxxoev.eth` for convenience.

 A locally-compiled `lllc` from `solidity` release v0.4.21 was used to compile the contracts.